 - Select network.

-- Click on the wireless connection.
+- Click on the WiFi connection.
 (LG TVs always connect to wired connections first, if it doesn’t find any, it will try connecting to wireless).

-- After wireless connections, it will display a list of available networks.
+- After WiFi connections, it will display a list of available networks.
 Choose your network or your desired network for your LG television.

 - If you don’t see your network on the list, try moving your router near the TV.